iwwoods/CS4341-projects/Bomberman/group09/report.md

 when a viable path cannot be found

 ### Feature 2:
-Calculates the distance from a bomb in the sme colmn or row within bomb_range.
+Calculates the distance from a bomb in the same column or row within bomb_range.
 We used this mostly to tell the bot not to stand near bombs when they are about to explode.
 This at one point was creating invisible lines it would not cross even when chased by an aggressive enemy so we added a delay.
-This delay told the feature to ignore bombs whose timers were above a certain point (in the end 1 tick) because bombs are only harmful if youre too close when they go off.
+This delay told the feature to ignore bombs whose timers were above a certain point (in the end 1 tick) because bombs are only harmful if you're too close when they go off.

 ### Feature 3:
 Counts the surrounding walls.
 The idea behind this was to give the bot some way of knowing it was in a tight spot or in a spot that would be good to place a bomb in.
-We didnt end up using this feature.
+We didn't end up using this feature.

 ### Feature 4:
 Find distance to the closest side wall.
 This was used early on to